defitjo/April-Fools/README.md

 # April Fools

-Prank site using javascript.
+Prank site using a key logger function.

-The password is javascript, type it in on the main page.
+Type in javascript, to see what shows up.